 - Additional needs of the child

-A basic custody order will detail each parent’s responsibility for making legal decisions about the child’s welfare, such as regarding their education and medical care.
+A basic custody order (known as a “Parenting Plan”) will detail each parent’s responsibility for making legal decisions about the child’s welfare, such as their education and medical care.
 The order will also establish a parenting time schedule with details on where the child will live and who they will spend holidays and vacations with.

 Dividing the Marital Assets

 As part of the divorce process, you must determine which items you will get to keep, and which items will go to your spouse.
-In Florida, the principle of “equitable distribution” is followed, so marital property — the items and assets that were acquired by a couple during their marriage — is divided in what is believed to be a fair manner.
-You and your former partner can negotiate how your property will be divided, or a judge can establish a plan based on the financial standing of each spouse, and other factors.
+In Florida, the principle of “equitable distribution” is created, so marital property — the assets and liabilities that were acquired by a couple during their marriage — is divided in what is believed to be a fair manner.
+You and your former spouse can negotiate how your property will be divided, or a judge can establish a plan based on the financial standing of each spouse, and other factors.

 Businesses may also be subject to equitable distribution.
-If you own a business, the profits and value of the business could be considered marital property if it was founded during the marriage.
-The court will order a business valuation to determine the best way to split the value of the company between spouses.
-If you started the business before the marriage, it may not be subject to full equitable distribution.
+If you own a business, the profits and value of the business could be considered marital property, if it was founded during the marriage.
+The court can order a business valuation to determine the best way to split the value of the company between spouses.
+If you started the business before the marriage, the enhanced value may be subject to equitable distribution.

 Get Started on Your Divorce with Moore Rabinowitz Law

-There are a range of issues to resolve in a divorce, and you naturally want to safeguard your best interests in your divorce settlement.
-At Moore Rabinowitz Law, our clients are our priority, and throughout more than 80 years of legal practice, we know how to get great results in a strategic way.
+There are a range of issues to resolve in a divorce, and you naturally want to safeguard your interests in your divorce settlement.
+At Moore Rabinowitz Law, our clients are our priority.
+With more than 80 years of legal practice, we know how to get great results in a strategic way.

 Our services include: